-According to the above diagram, only 22.23 percent of the documents produced by Iran-based researchers in the year 2017 includes more than one country address.
+According to this figure, only 22.23 percent of the documents produced by Iran-based researchers in the year 2017 includes more than one country address.
 Again, the meaning of this ratio is clearer when compared to that of other countries that fall beneath Iran in the ranking.
 The corresponding ratio of international collaboration for Switzerland is 68.05, meaning that the 68.05 percent of the documents produced by Switzerland-based researchers is the result of international collaboration.
-The corresponding ratio for Sweden is 63.22%, for Belgium is 66.02%, for Demark is 61.91%, and for Austria is 63.81%.
-Thus, while Iran-based researchers have produced more documents and more citable documents than researchers based in those countries, and while the documents produced by Iran-based researchers have been cited more than ones produced by researchers based in those countries, Iran's international collaboration rate is about one-third of those countries.
-It follows, again, that the scientific community in Iran, if we can say such community exists at least in a seminal or fragile form, is largely introverted and isolated from the global scientific scene.
+The corresponding ratios are 63.22% for Sweden, 66.02% for Belgium, 61.91% for Demark, and 63.81% for Austria.
+Thus, while Iran-based researchers have produced more documents and more citable documents than researchers based in those countries, and while the documents produced by Iran-based researchers have been cited more than ones produced by researchers based in those countries, Iran's international collaboration rate is about one-third of those countries' corresponding rate.
+It follows, again, that the supposed scientific community in Iran is largely introverted and isolated from the global scientific scene.

-Here again it should be noticed that international collaboration ratio for a country does not by itself always indicate how introverted or extroverted the scientific community in the country is, but the latter also depends on the country's share of the entire global output.
-For example, the international collaboration ratio for US-based researchers in the year 2017 is 35.4%, which is not much higher than the corresponding ratio for Iran in the same year.
-But, as mentioned before, a relevant fact here is that the outputs of US-based researchers constitute 21.3 percent of the whole global output, while the outputs of Iran-based researchers constitute only 1.85 percent of the whole global output.
-Therefore, while Iran-based researchers have more than 98 percent of the whole international researchers to collaborate with, less than 80 percent of the whole international researchers are available for US-based researchers to collaborate with.
-As Iran's share of the whole global scientific scene is very low, therefore, we can plausibly say that the low international collaboration ratio for Iran-based researchers indicate that the scientific community in Iran is highly introverted and isolated from the international scientific community.
+Here again it should be noticed that international collaboration ratio for a country does not by itself indicate how introverted or extroverted the scientific community in the country is, but the latter also depends on the country's share of the entire global output.
+As an example, the international collaboration ratio for the US-based researchers in the year 2017 is 35.4%, which is not much higher than the corresponding ratio for Iran in the same year.
+But, as mentioned before, a relevant fact here is that the outputs of the US-based researchers constitute 21.3 percent of the whole global output, whereas only 1.85 percent of the global output is of Iran-based researchers.
+Therefore, while Iran-based researchers have more than 98 percent of the entire international researchers to collaborate with, less than 80 percent of the whole international researchers are available for the US-based researchers to collaborate with.
+As Iran's share of the whole global scientific scene is very low, therefore, it is plausible to say that the low international collaboration ratio for Iran-based researchers indicates that the scientific community in Iran is highly introverted and isolated from the international scientific community.

-5. Conclusion
+6. Conclusion

 When seen through a social-epistemological account of scientific research, the above analyses show that Iran's global rank in scientific output does not indicate a corresponding development in scientific research in the country.
-That is, such global rank is not the result of scientific research conducted within an active scientific community in Iran, a community that is properly in interactive relation with the international scientific community.
 But how could Iran's improved rank be explained then, if it is not brought about by proper scientific practices in the sense defined in this paper?
-To a large extent, the outputs of Iran-based researcher are brought about through individual works, rather than social practices, and are the result of rigid regulations that obligate academic, particularly MA and PhD students, to publish internationally.
-Such regulations seem to be laid down, first and foremost, to improve the country's rank in international rankings.
-The latter explanation is further confirmed when we consider Iran's rank in certain scientific fields in which scholars are not yet subject to such rigid regulations.
-For example, in the field of Humanities and Art, Iran ranks 36 in the world in 2017, which is clearly because Iran-based scholars of this field are not yet obligated to publish in international journals.
+To a large extent, the outputs of Iran-based researcher are brought about through individual works, rather than social practices, of researchers who are obligated, by rigid regulations, to publish internationally.